-Type (ii) rollers may be replaced with a combination roller, which has one smooth drum at the one axle and rubber-tyred pneumatic wheels across the full width at the second axle of the roller.
+Type (ii) and (iii) rollers may be replaced with a combination roller, which has one smooth drum at the one axle and rubber-tyre pneumatic wheels across the full width at the second axle of the roller.

-The rolling operation shall not extend beyond the width of the stabilised cut unless the adjacent stabilised material is within the time limitations of clause 7.1.2.
-Rolling beyond the stabilised cut onto longitudinal adjacent cuts that have already partly cured may fracture especially where there is a change of cross fall such as along the crown of the road.
+The rolling operation shall not extend beyond the width of the paved run unless the adjacent modified material has been placed and the time limitation of clause 7.1.2 is not exceeded.